 \subsubsection{JCM (arXiv-2018) \cite{liu2018sequenceJCM}}

-Existing sequential prediction based person attribute recognition algorithms, such as JRL \cite{wang2017attribute}, GRL \cite{ijcaizhao2018grouping}, may be easily influenced by different manual division and attributes orders due to the weak alignment ability of RNN.
-This paper propose a joint CTC-Attention model (JCM) to conduct attribute recognition, which could predict multiple attribute value with arbitrary length at a time avoiding the influence of attribute order in the mapping table.
+Existing sequential prediction-based person attribute recognition algorithms, such as JRL \cite{wang2017attribute}, and GRL \cite{ijcaizhao2018grouping}, may be easily influenced by different manual division and attribute orders due to the weak alignment ability of RNN.
+This paper proposes a joint CTC-Attention model (JCM) to conduct attribute recognition, which could predict multiple attribute values with arbitrary length at a time avoiding the influence of attribute order in the mapping table.

-As shown in Fig. \ref{DeepAlgorithms-JCM}, the JCM is actually a multi-task network which contains two tasks, \emph{i.e.} the attribute recognition and person re-identification.
+As shown in Fig. \ref{DeepAlgorithms-JCM}, the JCM is actually a multi-task network that contains two tasks, \emph{i.e.} the attribute recognition and person re-identification.
 They use ResNet-50 as the basic model to extract features for both tasks.
-For the attribute recognition, they adopt the Transformer \cite{vaswani2017attention} as their attention model for the alignment of long attribute sequence.
-And the connectionist temporal classification (CTC) loss \cite{graves2006connectionist} and cross entropy loss functions are used for the training of network.
-For the person re-ID, they directly use two fully connected layers (\emph{i.e.} the dense model) obtain feature vectors and use softmax loss function to optimize this branch.
+For attribute recognition, they adopt the Transformer \cite{vaswani2017attention} as their attention model for the alignment of long attribute sequences.
+The connectionist temporal classification (CTC) loss \cite{graves2006connectionist} and cross-entropy loss functions are used for the training of the network.
+For the person re-ID, they directly use two fully connected layers (\emph{i.e.} the dense model) to obtain feature vectors and use the softmax loss function to optimize this branch.

-In the test phase, the JCM could simultaneously predicts the person identity and a set of attributes.
-They also use beam search for the decoding of attribute sequence.
-Meanwhile, they extracts the features from the CNN in base model to classify pedestrians for person re-ID task.
+In the test phase, the JCM could simultaneously predict the person's identity and a set of attributes.
+They also use beam search for the decoding of attribute sequences.
+Meanwhile, they extract the features from the CNN in the base model to classify pedestrians for person re-ID tasks.